TechRuler/TechRuler/README.md

 - Improving the My-Editor project with additional features.
 - Exploring more about Tkinter and GUI development.
-- Preparing for JEE with a structured study plan.

 Feel free to explore my repositories and connect with me.
 I'm always open to new opportunities and collaborations!